longturn/freeciv21/docs/Manuals/client-manual.rst

 * :guilabel:`Map Image`: Freeciv21 can save summary images of the map every turn.
 This tab allows you to configure how you want to do that.
 Refer to `Game Menu`_ for more information.
 * :guilabel:`Font`: There is a collection of font styles used by the client.
 This tab allows you to tailor them to your own favorites.
-We ship with the Liberinus font set and it is the default.
+We ship with the Libertinus font set and it is the default.

 The buttons along the bottom of the dialog box are: